rebeccal/ohsu-math630/labs/lab03.md

 # Data

-We are going to work with a dataset called [`fishermen_mercury.csv`](https://raw.githubusercontent.com/apreshill/ohsu-basic-stats/master/data/fishermen_mercury.csv), which consists of factors related to mercury levels among fishermen and a control group of non-fishermen.
+We are going to work with a dataset called `fishermen_mercury.csv` (available on the course web site under [Reference Plus](https://ohsu-math630-fall-2019.netlify.com/reference.html)), which consists of factors related to mercury levels among fishermen and a control group of non-fishermen.
 The data are published within the paper available [online](https://www.sciencedirect.com/science/article/pii/S0269749199002614?via%3Dihub#TBL2).
 Here is the citation for the peer-reviewed publication:

 > N.B.
 Al-Majed and M.R.
 Preston (2000).
 "Factors Influencing the Total Mercury and Methyl Mercury in the Hair of Fishermen in Kuwait," Environmental Pollution, Vol. 109, pp. 239-250.